Coffee tasting: learning to identify the aromas

 The body

 The texture in the mouth.
-Light as water?
-Silky as whole milk?
-Thick as cream?
-The body depends on the method and roasting.
+Light like water?
+Silky like whole milk?
+Thick like cream?
+The body depends on the method and the roast.

 04